build2be/drupal-rest-test/README.rst

 Known issues:

-- Config Entities are not available
+- Config Entities are not available through both REST or HAL. `Support ConfigEntity via REST <https://www.drupal.org/node/2300677>`_
-- REST errors are not informative https://www.drupal.org/node/1916302
+- REST errors are not informative `Serve REST errors as application/api-problem+json OR application/vnd.error+json) <https://www.drupal.org/node/1916302>`_
-- How to POST comments 9and others) https://www.drupal.org/node/2300827
+- Manually `How to POST a comment and other relational entities <https://www.drupal.org/node/2300827>`_

 Requirements
 ============